Obama and Romney meet for final debate as race tightens

 The Obama campaign is now playing defence as it tries to limit Romney's gains in several of the battleground states that will decide the election.

-Romney could have a hard time winning the White House if he does not carry Ohio.
-A new Quinnipiac/CBS poll shows Obama leading by 5 percentage points in the Midwestern state, but another by Suffolk University shows the two candidates tied there.
+Romney could have a hard time winning the White House if he does not carry Ohio, and a new Quinnipiac/CBS poll shows Obama leading by 5 percentage points in the Midwestern state.

 LAST-CHANCE DEBATE